 That’s not to say that everyone should give up apologizing at work, explains McLean.
 “If you’ve made a mistake or harmed someone, obviously a genuine apology is in order,” she said.
 “It can be a great way to heal divisions and calm people down.
 My advice is to save your apologies for situations that really warrant a sincere apology.”

 Nobody’s perfect and there are times when you will want to apologize.
 For McLean, the way to do so professionally is to admit your mistake and acknowledge what’s gone wrong.
 “Be specific about it,” she said.
 “You’re apologizing for one mistake, not for existing.
 Then focus on what you’ve learned and suggest a solution or plan to put it right.”

 Do it as soon as reasonably possible, especially if a delay risks making the problem bigger.
 “Take responsibility and don’t blame others, particularly if you’ve let down the team, actually use the words ‘I’m sorry’,” she said.
 “Then clearly and concisely acknowledge what it is you did wrong.”

 Learning how to deliver a genuine and thoughtful apology is an essential career skill.
 Follow these simple steps to do it well:

 1. Keep it simple

 If you’ve made a straightforward mistake—you’ve missed an email for example—then keep it simple.
-“Say something along the lines of, ‘I just realised I missed your email.
+“Say something along the lines of, ‘I just realized I missed your email.
 I’m sorry.
 What can I do to help?’” said McLean.

 2. Get back on track

 Explain how you will make amends.
 If your mistake affects a team project, for instance, you’ll need to address how you’re going to get things back on track.
-Try this: “I apologise for missing that important deadline.
+Try this: “I apologize for missing that important deadline.
 I’m going to work on the report over the weekend to make up for lost time.”

 3. Take responsibility